Repository size

 Size calculation

-The Project overview page shows the size of all files in the repository, including repository files, artifacts, and LFS.
+The project overview page shows the size of all files in the repository, including repository files, artifacts, and LFS.
 This size is updated every 15 minutes.

 The size of a repository is determined by computing the accumulated size of all files in the repository.

-This calculation is similar to executing du --summarize --bytes
+This calculation is similar to executing du --summarize --bytes on your repository’s

 hashed storage path.